3DPrintingMods/VoronAluminumX/README.md

 ### Low Poly XY Joints

-Based on the mod created by `TorxFighter`
+Based on the mod created by `TorxFighter`.
+This is a work in progress.

 <p align="center">
   <img src="images/low_poly_xy_joints.png">